HaoleiH/AI-driven-projects/README.md

 this folder contains code to build a snake game. a screen shot is shown here ![snake game](./snake_game/screenshot_snake.png)

 ## markdown rendering
-this html file convert markdown to html or pdf. render_markdown_final.html is the final usable file. known issue is that it won't render equations like this $e^{i\pi}+1 = 0$.
+this html file convert markdown to html or pdf. render_markdown_final.html is the final usable file and it is hosted [here](https://haoleih.github.io/HaoleiHui/manual/render_markdown.html). known issue is that it won't render equations like this $e^{i\pi}+1 = 0$.